-- 8.03 REOIs shall be published, in accordance with Paragraph 6.16-6.17, to facilitate the submission of EOIs used for short-listing.
-REOIs shall at a minimum include the following information applicable to the assignment: required qualifications and experience but not individual experts' bio data; short-listing criteria; and conflict of interest provisions.
-A suitable period of time from date of publication shall be provided for responses, before preparation of the short list.
-The late submission of a response to a REOI shall not be a cause for its rejection unless the Recipient has already prepared a short list, based on received EOIs that meets the conditions set below in Paragraph 8.04. - 8.04 Unless otherwise agreed by CDB, short lists shall comprise of not less than three (3) nor more than six (6) Firms with representation from at least two (2) different member countries, and at least one (1) Firm from a BMC, unless no qualified Firms fulfilling these criteria can be identified. - 8.05 When a Shortlist of three (3) cannot be achieved, Recipient may directly solicit interest from qualified Firms based on its own knowledge, or request CDB's assistance in providing details of potential Consultants.
-The provision of such information does not represent an endorsement of the Consultants.
-The Recipient retains the responsibility to verify the eligibility and qualifications of the listed Consultants and may delete any name or add other names as it wishes; however, where prior review applies, the final short list shall be submitted to CDB for its no-objection before the Recipient issues the RFP. - 8.06 Exceptionally, CDB may agree to short lists comprising a smaller number of Firms, in no case less than two (2), when there are not enough qualified Firms having expressed interest for the specific assignment, when enough qualified Firms could not be identified, or when the size of the contract or the nature of the assignment does not justify wider competition.
-Once CDB has issued a no-objection to a short list, the Recipient shall not modify it without CDB's no-objection.
-Firms that expressed interest, as well as any other eligible Firm that specifically requests so, shall be provided the final short list of Firms by the Recipient once the RFP has been issued. - 8.07 The short list may comprise entirely of national Proposers (Firms registered or incorporated in the country), if the estimated cost of the assignment is below the ceiling (or ceilings) established in the Procurement Plan that has received CDB's no-objection, a sufficient number of qualified national Firms is available for having a short list of Firms with competitive costs, and when competition including foreign Proposers is prima facie not justified or foreign Proposers have not expressed interest.
-However, if foreign Firms express interest, they shall be considered. - 8.08 The short list should normally comprise Proposers of the same category with similar business objectives, corporate capacity, experience and field of expertise, and that have undertaken assignments of a similar nature and complexity.
-Government-owned enterprises or institutions, NGOs and international and regional organisations (including Universities, UN Agencies, etc.) should not normally be included in the same short list along with private sector Firms, unless they operate as commercial entities meeting the requirements set out in the Procedures.
-If "mixing" is used, the selection should normally be made using Quality-Based Selection (QBS) or Selection Based on the Consultants' Qualifications (CQS).

-8.09 If the same Firm is considered for inclusion in short lists for concurrent assignments, the Recipient shall assess the Firm's overall capacity to perform multiple contracts before including it in more than one short list.
+- 8.06 Exceptionally, CDB may agree to Shortlists comprising a smaller number of Firms, in no case less than two (2), when there are not enough qualified Firms having expressed interest for the specific assignment, when enough qualified Firms could not be identified, or when the size of the contract or the nature of the assignment does not justify wider competition.
+Once CDB has issued a no-objection to a Shortlist, the Recipient shall not modify it without CDB's no-objection.
+Firms that expressed interest, as well as any other eligible Firm that specifically requests so, shall be provided the final Shortlist of Firms by the Recipient once the RFP has been issued. - 8.07 The Shortlist may comprise entirely of national Proposers (Firms registered or incorporated in the country), if the estimated cost of the assignment is below the ceiling (or ceilings) established in the Procurement Plan that has received CDB's no-objection, a sufficient number of qualified national Firms is available for having a Shortlist of Firms with competitive costs, and when competition including foreign Proposers is prima facie not justified or foreign Proposers have not expressed interest.
+However, if foreign Firms express interest, they shall be considered. - 8.08 The Shortlist should normally comprise Proposers of the same category with similar business objectives, corporate capacity, experience and field of expertise, and that have undertaken assignments of a similar nature and complexity.
+Government-owned enterprises or institutions, NGOs and international and regional organisations (including Universities, UN Agencies, etc.) should not normally be included in the same Shortlist along with private sector Firms, unless they operate as commercial entities meeting the requirements set out in the Procedures.
+If "mixing" is used, the selection should normally be made using Quality-Based Selection (QBS) or Selection Based on the Consultants' Qualifications (CQS). - 8.09 If the same Firm is considered for inclusion in Shortlists for concurrent assignments, the Recipient shall assess the Firm's overall capacity to perform multiple contracts before including it in more than one Shortlist.